near-ndc/widget-specs/specs/regional_communities.md

 A merge proposal should be approved by majority vote in both communities before it is allowed to happen.

 It's not easy to design rules for how the merge should be executed, based on the complexity of possible permutations of the pre-merge Communities.
 It seems plausible that merge power should not be given to regular users but could be given as an admin power to a dev / superuser.
 The alternative would be that merging not be supported, in which case the community will manually have to move from and abandon one community in favor of the other.

+### Interact with my Community
+Members should at minimum be able to post messages within the community which become publicly readable to anyone regardless of membership status, and where other members are allowed to comment on the message.

+Messages posted on boards that I follow should show up in my personal feed in chronological order.
+But they don't show up in the feed of users who are not members and don't follow the community.

+Members or admins (depending on Community settings) should be able to post polls for the community, which only community members are allowed to vote in.

+As a member I should be able to see all other members listed in a sidebar, along with their membership / admin status.

 ### Ban a user from a Community
 Banning is a strong power and should be used very restrictively.
 We suggest milder and more human forms of restricting users that are not following the code of conduct for a community.